 There are several things you need to do right away:

 If you are checking out this course and would like to learn more about it:

 If you have already registered:

-- This course usually has a long waiting list, and I set this early deadline so I can admit students from the list.
-You will know I have your correct address when you receive an e-mail copy of my welcome letter.
-If I don't have your address, you will be dropped!
+- This course often has a long waiting list, and I set this early deadline so I can admit students from the list.
+If I don't hear from you, you will be dropped!